frappe/erpnext_documentation/user/manual/en/accounts/sales-invoice.md

 #### Shipping Rule
 A Shipping Rule helps set the cost of shipping an Item.
 The cost will usually increase with the distance of shipping.
 To know more, visit the [Shipping Rule](/docs/user/manual/en/selling/shipping-rule) page.

-### 3.9 Loyalty Points Redemption
+### 3.10 Loyalty Points Redemption

 If the Customer is enrolled in a Loyalty Program, they can choose to redeem it.
 To know more, visit the [Loyalty Program](/docs/user/manual/en/accounts/loyalty-program) page.

-### 3.10 Additional Discount
+### 3.11 Additional Discount
 Any additional discounts to the whole Invoice can be set in this section.
 This discount could be based on the Grand Total i.e., post tax/charges or Net total i.e., pre tax/charges.
 The additional discount can be applied as a percentage or an amount.
 Visit the [Applying Discount](/docs/user/manual/en/selling/articles/applying-discount) page for more details.

 ![SI Add Discount](/docs/assets/img/accounts/si-add-discount.png)

-### 3.11 Advance Payment
+### 3.12 Advance Payment
 For high-value Items, the seller can request an advance payment before processing the order.
-The **Get Advances Received** button opens a popup from where you can fetch the orders where advance payment was made.
+The **Get Advances Received** button opens a popup from where you can fetch the orders where the advance payment was made.
 To know more, visit the [Advance Payment Entry](/docs/user/manual/en/accounts/advance-payment-entry) page.

-### 3.12 Payment Terms
+### 3.13 Payment Terms
 The payment for an invoice may be made in parts depending on your understanding with the Supplier.
 This is fetched if set in the Sales Order.
 To know more, visit the [Payment Terms](/docs/user/manual/en/accounts/payment-terms) page.

-### 3.13 Write Off
+### 3.14 Write Off
 Write off happens when the Customer pays an amount less than the invoice amount.
 This may be a small difference like 0.50.
 Over several orders, this might add up to a big number.
 For accounting accuracy, this difference amount is 'written off'.
 To know more, visit the [Payment Terms](/docs/user/manual/en/accounts/payment-entry#25-deductions-or-loss) page.

-### 3.14 Terms and Conditions
+### 3.15 Terms and Conditions
-In Sales/Purchase transactions there might be certain Terms and Conditions based on which the Supplier provides goods or services to the Customer.
-You can apply the Terms and Conditions to transactions to transactions and they will appear when printing the document.
-To know about Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)
+There may be certain terms and conditions on the Item you're selling, these can be applied here.
+To know about adding Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions).

-### 3.15 Transporter Information
+### 3.16 Transporter Information

 If you outsource transporting Items to their delivery location, the transporter details can be added.
 This is not the same as [drop shipping](/docs/user/manual/en/selling/articles/drop-shipping).